modelscope/modelscope/README.md

 We provide unified interface for inference using `pipeline`, finetuning and evaluation using `Trainer` for different tasks.

-For any tasks with any type of input(image, text, audio, video...), you need only 3 lines of code to load model and get the inference result as follows:
+For any given task with any type of input (image, text, audio, video...), inference pipeline can be implemented with only a few lines of code, which will automatically load the associated model to get inference result, as is exemplified below:

 ```python
 >>> from modelscope.pipelines import pipeline
 >>> word_segmentation = pipeline('word-segmentation',model='damo/nlp_structbert_word-segmentation_chinese-base')